Spaghetti Squash Carbonara

 - 1 cup frozen peas

-- Set the cooker for Sauté-then-Simmer® STS and let heat briefly with the lid closed.
+- Set your multicooker to the Sauté-then-Simmer® STS function and allow it to heat briefly with the lid closed.

-- Add the bacon pieces and cook until crispy while stirring frequently with a long handled wooden/heat-safe spoon.
+- Add the bacon pieces to the inner pot and cook until crispy, stirring frequently with a long-handled wooden or heat-safe spoon.

-- When the bacon is cooked and crispy, add the garlic.
-Cook for 1 minute while stirring until it becomes fragrant.
+- Once the bacon is crispy, add the minced garlic and cook for about 1 minute until fragrant.

-- Add the broth and cook until the liquid has completely evaporated.
+- Pour in the chicken or vegetable broth and cook until the liquid has evaporated.

-- While the broth is cooking, whisk the egg yolks, whole eggs, and parmesan cheese together in a medium bowl.
+- In a medium bowl, whisk together the egg yolks, whole eggs, and grated parmesan cheese.
 Set aside.

-- When the broth has absorbed, add in the frozen peas.
-Cook for just a minute or two until thawed, then switch the cooker to Keep Warm.
+- Once the broth has absorbed, add the frozen peas to the inner pot and cook for a minute or two until they are thawed.

-- Serve immediately with additional parmesan and freshly cracked black pepper.
+- Serve the spaghetti squash carbonara immediately, garnished with additional grated parmesan cheese and freshly cracked black pepper.